DSpace/RestContract/items.md

 * 403 Forbidden - if you are not logged in with sufficient permissions
 * 404 Not found - if the item doesn't exist

-### Get single version for item
+### Get version history for item
-**GET /api/core/items/{:item-uuid}/version**
+**GET /api/core/items/{:item-uuid}/versionhistory**

-Provide version information based on a given Item UUID.
-An Item UUID will only match one version.
+Provide version history information based on a given Item UUID.
+An Item UUID will only match one version history.

-The JSON response and status codes are the same as the [Version endpoint](version.md#get-single-version).
+The JSON response and status codes are the same as the [Version History endpoint](versionhistory.md#get-version-history).

 ## Deleting an item